topdown/VVV-Dashboard/README.md

 * Fuzzy search for plugins and themes ? not sure yetRemove
 * Do a count and maybe a list of DB backups for each host
 * Refactor time, clean up some code and remove redundancy
+* Dropdown Menu for tools but not Bootstrap it should be CSS only